kaltura/knowledge-center-ng/documentation/Knowledge/advertising-ad-servers-and-ad-networks-faq.md

 <span>The following is an example of a VAST ad tag URL: http://ad3.liverail.com/?LR_PUBLISHER_ID=1331&LR_CAMPAIGN_ID=229&LR_SCHEMA=vast2</span>

 <span>To see the example, insert this URL into your browser.
-Ad Cue Points – time based points on an entry that can be used to view mid- roll advertisements.[/collapsed]</span>
+Ad Cue Points – time based points on an entry that can be used to view mid- roll advertisements.</span>

 <span> </span>

-<span>[collapsed title="What is Tremor Media?"]</span>
+<span></span>

 <span>_______________________________________________________________________________________</span>

 <span>Tremor Media is an ad network that acts as a connector between ad companies/servers and their customers.
-Tremor Media connects with numerous ad sources and partners from a single control center and works with their customers to provide the appropriate ads from the appropriate ad servers. [/collapsed]</span>
+Tremor Media connects with numerous ad sources and partners from a single control center and works with their customers to provide the appropriate ads from the appropriate ad servers. </span>

 <span> </span>

-<span>[collapsed title="How do I configure the Tremor media 3rd Party plugin?"]</span>
+<span></span>

 <span>_______________________________________________________________________________________</span>

 <span>Tremor Video is a digital video technology company that serves the complementary needs of the media community.
 Tremor VideoHub Server offers advertisers massive reach and proven engagement with their marketing messages in 100% brand-safe environments, while the Acudeo income engine provides publishers easy access to multiple sources of revenue and the ability to manage and monetize every video impression.
-See <a href="http://knowledge.kaltura.com/node/291">here </a>for more about configuring the Tremor media 3rd Party Plugin.[/collapsed]</span>
+See <a href="http://knowledge.kaltura.com/node/291">here </a>for more about configuring the Tremor media 3rd Party Plugin.</span>

 <span> </span>

-<span>[collapsed title="What is Tremor Media's added functionality?"]</span>
+<span></span>

 <span>_______________________________________________________________________________________</span>

 <p class="p1">
-  <span class="s1">The list of functionality that has been added to the Tremor plugin is </span><a href="http://knowledge.kaltura.com/node/290" target="_blank">here</a>.[/collapsed]
+  <span class="s1">The list of functionality that has been added to the Tremor plugin is </span><a href="http://knowledge.kaltura.com/node/290" target="_blank">here</a>.
 </p>

 <span> </span>

-<span>[collapsed title="How to configure an overlay on the player level?"]</span>
+<span></span>

 <span>_______________________________________________________________________________________</span>